What is contra dance?

 WHAT CLOTHING SHOULD I WEAR?

 You can dance in street clothes.
 Loose fitting, comfortable clothing is recommended.
 Contra dancing is aerobic, so clothing that is cotton, silk or wickable is even better.
-Should you choose to wear a skirt, be sure to wear shorts under for modesty.
+Should you choose to wear a skirt, be sure to wear shorts underneath for modesty.

 WHAT SHOES SHOULD I WEAR?